mmmaaatttttt/mathgoespop/source/posts/2015-10-15-Cards-with-Mathematics.markdown

 	</div>
 </div>

 Any one of these options would make for a suitable response to the prompt.
-However, anyone who has played this game for a few rounds will notice the following phenomenon: sometimes, the card you draw for the next round seems like it would've been a _perfect_ fit for the round that just happened!
+However, anyone who has played this game for a few rounds will notice the following phenomenon: sometimes, the card you draw for the next round seems like it would've been a _perfect_ fit for the round that just occurred!

 For instance, suppose you decide to play the "Shiny objects" card in response to "What's the next Happy Meal toy?"
 This is a totally reasonable maneuver.
 Not the most inspired response, but sometimes none of the cards you get are a perfect match for the prompt.
 But then, after submitting your response, suppose you draw the following card for the next round: